James4Ever0/notes/chatgpt clones, computer automation with ai.md

 ----

-[ViT-pytorch](https://github.com/lucidrains/vit-pytorch) can be used in many ViT-based models, listed in the repo.
+[ViT-pytorch](https://github.com/lucidrains/vit-pytorch) can be used in many ViT-based models, listed and implemented in the repo.

 ### spaces